-In Thornburgh v.
+- In Thornburgh v.
 American College of Obstetricians and Gynecologists (476 U.S. 747 (1986)), the U.S. Supreme Court ruled that a woman may not be required to risk her health to save a pregnancy even after viability, and it granted the attending physician the right to determine when a pregnancy threatens a woman's life or health.
-The court also ruled that when performing a post-viability abortion, a physician must be permitted to use the method most likely to preserve the woman's health.

-- On April 18, 2007, in Gonzales v.
+The court also ruled that when performing a post-viability abortion, a physician must be permitted to use the method most likely to preserve the woman's health. - On April 18, 2007, in Gonzales v.
 Carhart (550 U.S. 124 (2007, April 18)) and Gonzales v.
-Planned Parenthood Federation of America, Inc. (550 U.S. (2007, April 18)), the U.S. Supreme Court ignored 30 years of precedent that held women's health must be the paramount concern in laws that restrict abortion access, and in a 5-4 decision, upheld the so-called Partial-Birth Abortion Ban Act of 2003 (the "federal abortion ban") the first federal legislation to criminalize abortion. - The federal abortion ban, which does not contain an exception for the woman's health, makes it a federal crime to take certain steps when performing an abortion after the first trimester.
-The ruling allows Congress to ban certain second-trimester abortion procedures, despite the fact that doctors and major medical organizations, including the American College of Obstetricians and Gynecologists, believe the banned procedures are sometimes the safest and best to protect women's health. - The recent Carhart and Planned Parenthood Federation of America, Inc. rulings may make it easier for states, as well as the federal government, to further limit a woman's ability to end a pregnancy, especially after the first trimester.
+Planned Parenthood Federation of America, Inc. (550 U.S. \\\\ (2007, April 18)), the U.S. Supreme Court ignored 30 years of precedent that held women's health must be the paramount concern in laws that restrict abortion access, and in a 5-4 decision, upheld the so-called Partial-Birth Abortion Ban Act of 2003 (the "federal abortion ban") the first federal legislation to criminalize abortion. - The federal abortion ban, which does not contain an exception for the woman's health, makes it a federal crime to take certain steps when performing an abortion after the first trimester.
+The ruling allows Congress to ban certain second-trimester abortion procedures, despite the fact that doctors and major medical organizations, including the American College of Obstetricians and Gynecologists, believe the banned procedures are sometimes the safest and best to protect women's health.

+• The Carhart and Planned Parenthood Federation of America, Inc. rulings may make it easier for states, as well as the federal government, to further limit a woman's ability to end a pregnancy, especially after the first trimester.
 This shift will likely spur state efforts to enact new abortion restrictions.
 Indeed, opponents of women's health continue to work tirelessly to chip away at or limit access for women.
-The Guttmacher Institute released a report showing that 70 provisions were passed in 22 states in 2013 to restrict access to abortion.
-More state abortion restrictions were enacted in 2011-2013 than in the entire previous decade (Guttmacher Institute, 2014a).
+The Guttmacher Institute released a report showing that 231 provisions were passed in state legislatures in the last four years to restrict access to abortion (Nash et al., 2015).